 Town of Stonington

-Yankee Magazine voted Stonington one of the “Top 10 Prettiest Coastal Towns in New England” for its mile-long beaches, historic seaside homes, and eclectic shops and boutiques.
-Visit the Old Lighthouse Museum to discover Stonington’s maritime and agricultural history, dating back to 1895.
-Relax along DuBois Beach; enjoy swimming, boating and sun-bathing.
-Eat like a local at one of the many restaurants offering fresh, seaside dining.
-Make your way to “The Point” at the tip of the peninsula to watch the sunset or capture panoramic views of Connecticut, Rhode Island, and New York.
+Yankee Magazine named Stonington one of the “Top 10 Prettiest Coastal Towns in New England,” thanks to its mile-long beaches, charming historic homes, and eclectic mix of shops and boutiques.
+Explore the Old Lighthouse Museum to learn about Stonington's maritime and agricultural history, dating back to 1895.
+Unwind at a vineyard or on DuBois Beach with swimming, boating, and sunbathing, or indulge in fresh, seaside dining at one of the many local restaurants.
+Head to "The Point" at the tip of the peninsula for amazing sunset views and panoramic vistas stretching across Connecticut, Rhode Island, and New York.

 Map